sujayv27/sujayv27.github.io/README.md

 ### [Quantitative Investment Strategies AlgoQuants Team] – Nomura, Powai Office (Jun 2019-Present)

 #### Project: Development of new indices on Reflex platform (Mar 2020-Present)
 - Collaborated across teams on the ideation,testing and on-boarding of Nomura’s new multi-asset suite of indices Nomura Fixed Income Beta Indices on the Reflex Framework.
-Theindices deliver a liquid and efficient approach to yield and risks of cash bond portfolio.
+The indices deliver a liquid and efficient approach to yield and risks of cash bond portfolio.
 - Collaborated with fellow team members on the development of reflex script for migration of CoLRS (Nomura commodity indices).

 #### Project: Greeks based PnL Explanation (Sep 2022-Present)